nicholasjackson/pi-gpio-project/README.md

 }
 ```

+The first line in our code is the `package` declaration, an executable Go application always needs a `main` package.
+The package name is always the first line in the file and normally corresponds to the folder name.
+In Go you can break up your application into packages by creating `.go` files inside of folders.
+In this demo we are going to concentrate on a single `main.go` file however we will be using external packages.

-Once we have that file we can run it using the command `go run main.go`, run that now in your terminal.
+Once we have that file we can run it using the command `go run main.go`, run this now in your terminal.

 ```bash
 $ go run main.go